hanabi/hanabi.github.io/README.md

 * This concept can also be generalized to all *Finesses* that have a *Lie Component* - even after a *Fix Clue*, you should assume that all of the cards are playable.
 * There are exceptions to this rule.
 For example, if a huge *Finesse* happens that gets five cards blind-played and then you get a *Fix Clue* at the very end, the normal logic doens't apply: you can reason that your teammates would have wanted to perform a lie in order to get a huge Finesse, so it was worth it even if the final card from the *Fix Clue* was not necessarily playable.

-### The Early 5's Play Clue & The Early 5's Chop Move

-* In the *Early Game*, since you are allowed to stall by cluing off-chop 5's, it is generally impossible to perform the *5's Chop Move*.
-* However, players are not generally supposed to stall until all of the "normal" *Play Clues* and *Save Clues* have been given.
-* Thus, if you receive a number 5 clue that looks like a stall in the *Early Game* and you can see that the player had a good non-stall clue to give, then it is actually a *Play Clue* on the 5.
-* Alternatively, if the 5 is one away from chop, then it turns into a *5's Chop Move*.

 ### Rank Priority Prompts/Finesses in Dual-Color Variants

 * When you get a play clue on a card that could be multiple suits, you must take the average of all of the ranks and treat the card as having that rank for the purposes of performing a *Rank Priority Finesse*.